michaelmoney/SiaraBot/README.md

 # SiaraBot

-A Slack bot that brings fun and joy to your everyday slack's communication
+*A Slack bot that **brings fun and joy to your everyday slack's communication**.*

 ## Description
 **SiaraBot** was designed to bring joy and fun into Slack's channels conversations.
-Depending on the situation "Siara" **welcomes, motivates, amuses, teaches or blames team members**.
+Depending on the situation.
+"Siara" **welcomes, motivates, amuses, teaches or blames team members**.

 **SiaraBot** is a Node.js bot based on polish comedy movie "Kiler" character - **Stefan "Siara" Siarzewski**.